subnetter/subnet-docs/docs/unp/messaging.md

 It is expected that both SA and SB serve many hundreds or even thousands of clients such as A and B and not just A and B. So deciding that a message sent from SA to SB is on behalf of A and is designated to B is informally hard and requires collusion between SA and SB.
 Also note that the platform's core security assumption is an honest majority of full nodes which not collude to reduce the privacy of client messages.

-This X2DH part of the algorithm is in some ways similar to Telegram and Signal use of the X3DH protocol The main difference is that in SNP `there is no central server that is used for the initial key exchange` and the distributed permissionless p2p nodes SA and SB are used instead.
+This X2DH part of the algorithm is in some ways similar to Telegram and Signal use of the X3DH protocol The main difference is that in SUB `there is no central server that is used for the initial key exchange` and the distributed permissionless p2p nodes SA and SB are used instead.
 In Signal and Telegram, X3DH bundles are stored on a centralized server operated by one company.
 The server operator knows about every user request to communicate with another user and can also censor some users from having their keys available to anyone (or to a sub-group) of other users.

-Im SNP, there's also `no central server that knows that a message M is sent between A and B`.
+Im SUB, there's also `no central server that knows that a message M is sent between A and B`.
 Obtaining such knowledge requires obtaining meta-data from both SA and SB.

 Unlike Signal and Whatsapp, messages cleartext sent over the Internet doesn't include the sender's identity (as required by the X3DH protocol), so much less meta-data about the sender is available for men in the middle.

-SNP design also makes proxying message exchanged between A and B via a server in the case that both of them are not-routable unnecessary.
+SUB design also makes proxying message exchanged between A and B via a server in the case that both of them are not-routable unnecessary.
 In the case of a proxy, it has full information regarding the identity of conversing parties, the number of exchanged messages, and time of each message exchanged between the two users.

 ---